 Time-management skills.
 Balancing competing priorities and multiple projects while meeting strict deadlines is critical for art directors.

-The median annual wage for art directors was $80,880 in May 2012.
+The median annual wage for art directors was $100,890 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $43,870, and the top 10 percent earned more than $162,800.
+The lowest 10 percent earned less than $57,220, and the highest 10 percent earned more than $194,130.

-In May 2012, the median annual wages for art directors in the top five industries in which these art directors worked were as follows:
+In May 2021, the median annual wages for art directors in the top industries in which they worked were as follows:

 |Motion picture and video industries||$137,380|